The little owl workshops primarily run from May through to late October.

 Fortunately, the owls are fairly used to such issues, and aren't normally bothered by the people.

-Most of my images from the site have been taken with a full frame camera and 500mm prime lens.
+Most of Pete's images from the site have been taken with a full frame camera and 500mm prime lens.
 If you have a cropped sensor camera and a 300 or 400mm lens, you should be fine.
-As you will be in a mobile hide, I should be able to position you to get the best reach for your gear.